Which city is cheaper, Cape Cod or Philadelphia?

 Browsing through shops is a popular activity in Cape Cod.
 Many of the area's towns have charming Main Streets where you can enjoy shopping and dining.

-Philadelphia and Cape Cod are both fun destinations for the whole family.
+Philadelphia and Cape Cod are both great destinations for the whole family.

-Philadelphia is a family-friendly city.
+Because of its large number of kid-friendly activities, Philadelphia is very family-friendly.
+The city has many museums and a fascinating history that is interesting to kids and adults alike.
 Popular activities include a zoo and Sesame Place.
 Kids also love the hands-on Please Touch Museum.

-Public transit in Philadelphia can get you to some places easily.
+The public transit in Philadelphia can get you to most places easily.
 The system includes a subway, trolleys, buses, and a commuter rail.

 Public transit is generally limited in Cape Cod.
 While there are buses and shuttles to help you get around, a car really is necessary to explore the area.

-It's very easy to get around on foot in Philadelphia.
+Philadelphia is a very easy city to get around on foot.
 The Old City is particularly walkable, as is Avenue of the Arts, and Rittenhouse Square.

-Cape Cod is a somewhat walkable city.
+Cape Cod is somewhat walkable.
 Many of the small towns in the area have compact and walkable areas, but the region is spread out so it's helpful to have a car to get from place to place.

 Both Philadelphia and Cape Cod have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Cape Cod than Philadelphia.
+With generally more activities and things to do, visitors tend to spend more time in Cape Cod than in Philadelphia.
+Usually, 2-3 days is a good amount of time for Philadelphia, and 5-7 days is enough time in Cape Cod.

 Philadelphia is a big city with plenty to do.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.